 If nobody said anything unless he knew what he was talking about, a ghastly hush would descend upon the earth. —Sir Alan Herbert

-What's on my mind this week.
+What's on my mind lately.

 I've accumulated the Web's biggest collection of links for sphere arrangement problems.